pblack/docs/content/developing-with-hugo/project-structure.md

 ## Front Matter Templates

-Upon initial import, we will parse the all of the "Archetypes" in the `archetypes/` folder.

-We then create a *[Front Matter Template](/docs/site-configuration/front-matter-templates)* with for each Archetype using all of the fields found.

-After import, any fields manually added to an Archetype will *not* be automatically added to your *Front Matter Templates*.
-More information on this in the [Front Matter Template doc](/docs/site-configuration/front-matter-templates).
+Upon initial import, we will parse your site to generate [Front Matter Templates][1].
+More details found in the [Front Matter Templates][1] doc.

-**Note: **as of Hugo 0.24, Archetypes can now be built as GoTemplates.
-Forestry does *not*support GoTemplates in Front Matter Templates, and will ignore these templates, or treat the default values as strings.

 ## Themes

 We will also parse the Archetypes of your theme folder when importing your site.

+[1]: /docs/site-configuration/front-matter-templates